 There will be three exams in this course, including a comprehensive final exam.
-The format and location of the exams will be announced in class.
+All exams will take place in the normal classroom, unless you are otherwise informed by the instructor.
 The final exam will be comprehensive, however it will be slightly biased toward the material presented after the second exam.